All Episodes

 You're out there telling people don't buy hybrids, have nothing to do with global warming and so forth.

-I knew this is gonna happen.
+I knew this is going to happen.

 We've got one here.

-Dawn's been driving around, snurly's been driving it around.
+Dawn's been driving around.

-Only what a quarter tank of gas from Orlando.
+Only, what, a quarter tank of gas from Orlando?

 Just a quarter.

-And it's a it's a huge SUV.
+And it's a huge SUV.

-It's a toy, it Tahoe.
+It's a toy.

-Snurley's been driving a fine car.
+Snerdley's been driving a fine car.

 It's solid.